MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 *The goal of the graduate program is not to get the get "cheap" labour.
 The goal is to invest in growing someone to become a great employee.*

 While we believe that graduates can and should produce valuable work, we see the graduate program as a platform for creating the people we want to work with.
+We are optimizing for learning and growth.

 # Structure